 Dr. Kalitenko doesn't give synthetic hormones to relieve the problem.
 He prefers to use natural thyroid hormones: both T3 and T4.
 He looks at every angle of the issue in order to solve the problem and deal with any hormone imbalance.
 Looking at the whole body as a puzzle, he can find which pieces are missing or damaged.
 Addressing the root cause can relieve the problem long-term instead of treating symptoms long-term.

 When the true cause of the issue is understood and focused on, the thyroid will be back up and running, and able to produce both T3 and T4.
 This is so much better for the body and the patient's well-being.
 We don't want to prescribe pharmaceutical drugs for someone's entire life; we want to find the source of the problems and fix them with natural solutions.
 That way, our patients can get back to their normal lives and feel better than ever.

 Balancing and correcting your hypothyroidism (and its root cause) may give you the support you need to help:

-If you live in the New York City or Long Island, NY area and would like to know more about what we can do for the hypothyroidism that you or a loved one needs to deal with, give us a call or visit us at our Long Island or Brooklyn location.
+If you live in the New York City or Long Island, NY area and would like to know more about what we can do for the hypothyroidism that you or a loved one needs to deal with, give us a call or visit us at our Brooklyn, NYC and Long Island location.
 We are easily accessible from any borough in NYC, whether you're from Brooklyn, Queens, Manhattan, Staten Island, or the Bronx.